|Nutrition Facts (per serving)|

 This flavored coffee recipe begins with a simple spice blend that includes all of the favorite baking spices found in pumpkin pie.
 Once that's made up, you can add it to the coffee grounds and brew up a steaming cup using your preferred coffee maker.
 Whether you use a pour-over brewer, stovetop espresso pot, or rely on a drip coffee machine, the spice mix will flavor your coffee with the warm, comforting taste of pumpkin spice.
 There's even a method that works for the French press.

 No matter which brewer you prefer, use 1 teaspoon of the pumpkin spice mix for every 1/4 cup of ground coffee (medium and dark roasts are best).
 For pour-over coffee, small moka pots, and other single-cup brewers, 1/2 teaspoon will work just fine.
 In large percolator pots and full-sized drip machines, the full teaspoon will flavor the entire pot of coffee.
 This ratio creates a pleasant pumpkin spice flavor that almost anyone will enjoy.
 If you're a big fan of pumpkin spice, you might want to add more to your brew.

 This coffee is really nice when sweetened with raw sugar.
 It adds a dark sweetness that marries the coffee and spice flavors, giving it that finished pumpkin pie taste.
 Use your favorite sweetener and add a creamer if you like, or use the flavored coffee to whip up a pumpkin spice latte when you're in the mood for a real treat.

-- Optional: 1 to 2 teaspoons raw sugar (to taste)
+1 to 2 teaspoons raw sugar, optional and to taste

 Gather the ingredients.